Tiele people: Rise of the Uyghur Khaganate

-After the disintegration of the Eastern Qaghanate in 630, many Göktürk nobles were resettled either at the Chinese border or in the capital.
+After the disintegration of the Eastern Khaganate in 630, many Göktürk nobles were resettled either at the Chinese border or in the capital.
 Some went on to participate in frontier campaigns for the Chinese.

 In 679 a major rebellion was led by three Göktürk nobles.
-Among them, Ashina Nishufu (阿史那泥熟匐), a direct descendant of Illig, was chosen as their qaghan.
+Among them, Ashina Nishufu, a direct descendant of Illig, was chosen as their kaghan.
 They were quickly subdued by the Chinese and their leader was betrayed and killed by his own troops.
-The rest of the Göktürks managed to escape and allied themselves with Ashina Funian (阿史那伏念) for a new rebellion.
-Funian declared himself qaghan in 681, but his revolt did not succeed and more than fifty participants were executed on November 16 at the Chinese capital.
-The remaining rebellious Göktürks formed the Second Turkic Eastern Qaghanate under Ilteris Sad and his 5,000 supporters.
-They were mostly active in the southern region bordering China at mount Čoγay (总材山).
+The rest of the Göktürks managed to escape and allied themselves with Ashina Funian for a new rebellion.
+Funian declared himself kaghan in 681, but his revolt did not succeed and more than fifty participants were executed on November 16 at the Chinese capital.
+The remaining rebellious Göktürks formed the Second Turkic Eastern Khaganate under Ilteris Sad and his 5,000 supporters.
+They were mostly active in the southern region bordering China at Mount Čoγay.
 Over the decade they held countless raids across the Chinese border.

-Exactly when or how the Tiele came under their subjection is unclear.
-However, during this period, a number of pro-Chinese Tiele groups who had earlier cooperated with the Chinese against them, such as Uyghur, Qibi, Sijie and Hun (浑), escaped into the Hexi Corridor and eventually resettled to Liangzhou.
+Exactly when or how the Tiele were subjected by China.
+However, during this period, a number of pro-Chinese Tiele groups who had earlier cooperated with the Chinese against them, such as Uyghur, Qibi, Sijie and Hun, escaped into the Hexi Corridor and eventually resettled to Liangzhou.

 According to the Tonyukuk and Kültigin Orkhon script, the Göktürks made five out of forty-seven attacks on the Tiele who were led by Ilteris.
 Among them, four seem to have been mere raids while the last attack could be seen as their re-subjection on the northern steppe.
 The estimated date for the Tiele submission to the Göktürks would be around 687, probably without much resistance.

-The establishment of a second Göktürk capital at the foot of the sacred mountain Ötüken (於都斤山) brought unrest to the Tiele tribes.
+The establishment of a second Göktürk capital at the foot of the sacred mountain Ötüken brought unrest to the Tiele tribes.
 After the Uyghur chief was killed, they were recruited for their annual raiding campaigns over the Chinese border after 694.
-These raids were halted in 708, as the Chinese constructed fortifications along the Ordos.
+These raids stopped in 708, as the Chinese constructed fortifications along the Ordos.
 Raids continued elsewhere as Qapagan turned his attention to the west and the Turgesh and Qarluq tribes between 708 and 715.
 By this time, some of the Tiele had escaped into China and were settled in Lingzhou and elsewhere, while others like the Bayegu had revolted in 707.
-These revolts continued until 716 and Qapagan, on his way back from suppressing revolts by the Uyghur, Tongluo, Baixi, Bayegu and Pugu, was ambushed and killed by a Bayegu tribesman named Xiezhilue (颉质略) on July 22.
-In conclusion, not all tribes were involved in the revolts.
-Two of the northernmost tribal allies, the Guligan and Dubo (都播) did not participate in any of the revolts.
+These revolts continued until 716 and Qapagan, on his way back from suppressing revolts by the Uyghur, Tongluo, Baixi, Bayegu and Pugu, was ambushed and killed by a Bayegu tribesman named Xiezhilue on July 22.
+Two of the northernmost tribal allies, the Guligan and Dubo, did not participate in any of the revolts.